GabyGold67/FourBitLedDigitalTube/README.md

 ---
 ### **refresh**();
 ### Description:
 Refreshes the display, **all four digits per call**, the method takes care of registering which digit was redrawn first and each call starts from the next until the last is reached and then restart from the first, to minimize ghosting and keep all the digits brightness even, and uses pre-built **`shiftOut()`** kind of methods.
-This working criteria has two consecuences:
+This working criteria has two consequences:
 * The method works slower than the **`fastRefresh()`**, so it will take more time to execute.
 * When used by the developer to refresh the display from the code it will avoid ghosting or blinking effects being called less frequently to keep the display's cinematic effect.
 ### Parameters:
-None
+**None**
 ### Return value:
-None
+**None**
 ### Use example:
 **`myLedDisp.refresh();`**